Soft Skills

 3. Utilize development tools to create transparency and track progress

-Employee development tools can significantly help in creating a clear path forward for employees by providing them with clear goals, expectations, and a roadmap for growth.
+Employee development tools can significantly help create a clear path forward for employees by providing them with clear goals, expectations, and a roadmap for growth.

 4. Create a culture of psychological safety

-Finally, employees are more likely to take the small risks required to build self-management skills if they feel psychologically safe to do so.
+Finally, employees are more likely to take the small risks required to build self-management skills if they feel psychologically safe.
 Lechner believes that it is critical for all of these functions to link together.
 If there are no clear expectations, employees struggle to feel safe.
-If an employee does not feel safe, they may not be willing to try new things, which can stifle their growth.
+If an employee does not feel safe, they may not try new things, which can stifle growth.

-“We’ve all seen people who are great but land in a place of ‘malicious compliance,’ and often it’s that they don’t have the certainty or autonomy they need to truly manage themselves.”
+“We’ve all seen people who are great but land in a place of ‘malicious compliance.’
+Often it’s that they don’t have the certainty or autonomy they need to truly manage themselves.”

 How can employees develop self-management skills?

-In her HBR article, How to Move from Self-Awareness to Self-Improvement, executive coach Jennifer Porter writes that self-management can be difficult, because “the most productive behaviors are often not aligned with our habits and preferences.”
-As such, employers need to create supportive environments where these skills can be nurtured and allow employees to develop them over time.
+In her HBR article, How to Move from Self-Awareness to Self-Improvement, executive coach Jennifer Porter writes that self-management can be difficult.
+“The most productive behaviors are often not aligned with our habits and preferences.”
+As such, employers need to create supportive environments where these skills can be nurtured and develop over time.
 On the employee side, self-management skills can be developed in three key ways.

 Practice new behaviors

 Adjusting our behavior takes awareness, thoughtfulness, and repetition.
-Our habits and behaviors have been engrained in our minds with deep neural pathways created over a long period of time.
+Our habits and behaviors are ingrained in our minds with deep neural pathways created over time.
 These neural pathways make some habits and behaviors automatic.
 So to create new pathways and change, we need to consciously and consistently practice our new behaviors.

 Make time for reflection

 Employees can work with their managers to reflect on where they’ve been, where they are, and where they’d like to go.
-Reflecting on our past performance, growth opportunities, and goals allows us to create a path forward, and self-management gives us the tools to get there.
-This ties back into the self-awareness piece of self-management; we need to be aware of our thoughts and behaviors in order to change them.
+Reflecting on past performance, growth opportunities, and goals allows us to create a path forward.
+Self-management gives us the tools to get there.
+This ties back into the self-awareness piece of self-management.
+We need to be aware of our thoughts and behaviors in order to change them.
 These changes can take time, but due to the power of neuroplasticity, we know that change is possible.

 Track your progress